Menu

 Run an OpenTelemetry Collector configuration

-If you’re not ready to completely switch to a Alloy configuration, you can run Grafana Alloy using your existing OpenTelemetry Collector configuration.
+If you’re not ready to completely switch to a Alloy configuration, you can run Grafana Alloy using your OpenTelemetry Collector configuration.
 The --config.format=otelcol flag tells Grafana Alloy to convert your OpenTelemetry Collector configuration to a Alloy configuration and load it directly without saving the new configuration.
-This allows you to try Alloy without modifying your existing OpenTelemetry Collector configuration infrastructure.
+This allows you to try Alloy without modifying your OpenTelemetry Collector configuration infrastructure.

-In this task, you will use the run CLI command to run Alloy using an OpenTelemetry Collector configuration.
+In this task, you use the run CLI command to run Alloy using an OpenTelemetry Collector configuration.

 Run Alloy and include the command line flag --config.format=otelcol.
 Your configuration file must be a valid OpenTelemetry Collector configuration file rather than a Alloy configuration file.